 The upcoming General Data Protection Regulation, new European privacy law that will be enforced May 25th has the Universal Declaration of Human rights, article 12, as its first predecessor.
 It will enforce legislation that protects data subjects information in many more ways then before.
 It will also fundamentally change the way organisations process Identity.

 In comes the blockchain, trust and self sovereign identity!

 A blockchain is a distributed ledger.
 A distributed ledger can be described as a ledger of any transactions or contracts maintained in decentralised form across different locations and people, eliminating the need of a central authority to keep a check against manipulation.
 All the information on it is securely and accurately stored using cryptography and can be accessed using keys and cryptographic signatures.
 Once the information is stored, it becomes an immutable database and is governed by the rules of the network.
 While centralised ledgers are prone to cyber-attack, distributed ledgers are inherently harder to attack because all the distributed copies need to be attacked simultaneously for an attack to be successful.
 Further, these records are resistant to malicious changes by a single party.

-The second round of blockchain innovation came with coloured coins, smart tokens and smart contracts.
-Ethereum is the most well known blockchain in this league followed by many others.
+The second round of blockchain innovation came with colored coins, smart tokens, and smart contracts.
+Ethereum is the most well-known blockchain in this league followed by many others.
 Now developers are allowed to build programs (such as the Distributed Autonomous Organisation) and API’s on the blockchain protocol to facilitate, execute or enforce the performance of an agreement set in computer code.
 The smart contract code is immutable meaning that once it is deployed it cannot be changed.
 This is good for trust but not good when bugged!

 by Dimitri van Zantvliet Rozemeijer